hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 - h<sub>f</sub> = Frictional resistance (head loss) in <units us = "feet of fluid" metric = "meters of fluid"/>
 - L = Length of pipe in <units us = "feet" metric = "meters"/>
 - D = Average internal diameter of pipe in <units us = "feet" metric = "meters"/>
-- V = Average velocity in pipe in <units us = "feet/second" metric = "meters/second"/>
+- v = Average velocity in pipe in <units us = "feet/second" metric = "meters/second"/>
 - g = Acceleration due to gravity <units us = "in feet/second/second.
 Hereafter, the value 32.17 ft/s^2^ for sea level and 45 degrees latitude will be used." metric = "in meters/second/second.
 Hereafter, the value 9.81 m/s^2^ for sea level and 45 degrees latitude will be used."/>
 - *f* = Friction factor